 - ∆Delay= 0.5ms

-- TSSB= 0 for UE supporting ltm-MAC-CE-JointTCI-r18 and/or ltm-MAC-CE-SeparateTCI-r18, otherwise TSSBis [the time to first SSB after the slot that UE receives PDCCH-order].
+- TSSB= 0 for UE supporting ltm-MAC-CE-JointTCI-r18 and/or ltm-MAC-CE-SeparateTCI-r18, otherwise TSSB= Tfirst-SSB_RACH + TSSB-proc, where Tfirst-SSB_RACHis [the time to first SSB after 1 slot from the end of the slot that UE receives PDCCH-order], and TSSB-proc = 2 ms, which is the time for SSB processing.

 During T2, interruption on Cell 1 UL shall not happen outside [the overlapped slot to transmit PRACH] and N symbols before and after the PRACH occasion as defined in clause 8.1 in 38.213 [3], where N=2.
 During T2, interruption on Cell 1 DL shall not occur outside the overlapped slot to transmit PRACH.